Cool Welcome For Heat Pump Plans

-Prime Minister Boris Johnson wants landlords and other homeowners to replace oil and gas boilers with low carbon alternatives like heat pumps to reach net-zero emissions by 2050.
+Prime Minister Boris Johnson wants landlords and other homeowners to replace oil and gas boilers.
+Instead, the goal is to use low carbon alternatives like heat pumps to reach net-zero emissions by 2050.

-So we turned to the independent advice service The Energy Saving Trust to find out more about the technology and the government’s Heat and Building Strategy for the long-term plan for upgrading homes.
+So we turned to the independent advice service The Energy Saving Trust to find out more.
+Here, we share what we learnt about the technology.
+We also discuss the government's Heat and Building Strategy for the long-term plan for upgrading homes.

 Commentators in the industry point out the £450 million available for grants allows for 90,000 boiler upgrades out of the country's 29 million homes.

 "As the technology improves and costs plummet over the next decade, we expect low-carbon heating systems will become the obvious, affordable choice for consumers," said Kwarteng."

 Through our new grant scheme, we will ensure people can choose a more efficient alternative in the meantime."
 Nevertheless, the heat pump industry welcomes the government's upgrade scheme.
 "The announcement gives the industry a confidence boost that now is the time to scale-up and retrain for the mass roll-out of heat pumps," said Phil Hurley of the Heat Pump Association.
 "The scheme makes heat pumps more affordable, so all consumers can soon access and enjoy the benefits of reliable low carbon heating."

 The Energy Saving Trust has published the truth about some common low carbon heat pump myths:

 - Air source heat pumps are no noisier than your fridge.
 Because they are installed outside, you should hear no noise from them indoors.